mukunda-p/vogueX---Fashion-Recommender/docs/SE Project - USE CASES.md

 3. The user would input the occasion name or can put a occasion query and would get recommendations in the form of photos in a carousel.

-4. The user should be able to see the links from e-commerce sites for the items to buy.
+4. The user should be able to favorite the reccomendations and should be able to see the links from e-commerce sites for the items to buy.

 Use Case #7: